Table of Contents

 SIRS represents a generalized non-specific response of the body to infection, inflammation, ischemia or trauma.
 Timely intervention is critical to evade progression to MODS.

-Sedation use in ICU has equivocal evidence.
+The sedation used in ICU has equivocal evidence.
 Intermittent sedation as per RASS is recommended.

 Brain death determination has a pivotal role in transplant medicine.
 Every country has its own protocol.
 It is necessary to conduct tests to ascertain brain death while ruling out circumstances which closely mimic brain death.